 The exact description of my undertone would be: neutral with yellow undertones.
 Or golden neutral (because who doesn’t like to feel like a royal?).
-That means I’m neutral, but almost leaning to warm.
+That means I’m neutral, but leaning to warm.
 When I tan, I get even more yellow.
 If I have two foundation choices and one of them is cool and one of them is warm, I have better luck at blending out the yellow foundation.
 But my match might also be found on the neutral category.
 I know, that sounds confusing.
 If I had to choose just one, I would put myself in the yellow category.
 But as I mentioned, sometimes I have better luck with neutral foundations, especially if they have a bit of peach/warmth to them.

 How to mix foundations to get them suit a neutral undertone?

 Besides buying a straight up neutral color, you can mix a neutral color with two foundations.
 You just pick a cool (pink) foundation and a warm (yellow) foundation.
 Mix them up and you have a beautiful neutral color!